Wharram's First Kit Boat

 Introducing the CNC-cut self-build 'Cat Kit', a trailable family camping boat.
+All plywood parts are pre-cut and coated with epoxy - just take it out of the box and assemble it yourself!
 Keep it at home, trail it and sail it anywhere.
-MANA is the Polynesian word for ‘spirit’ given to an object by its maker or the person that uses it.
+MANA is the Polynesian word for 'spirit' given to an object by its maker or the person that uses it.

 Due to the present period of financial austerity and increasingly high marina costs, a large number of would-be sailors are having a hard time financing the dream of sailing their own boat.

 However, there is an economical way to enjoy sailing, by building your own small lightweight boat, keeping it at home and trailing it to the waters you want to sail in, chasing the good weather.
 This gives the opportunity to explore many more sailing areas than if based on a permanent mooring and at a much lower cost.

 The Mana 24 is only available as a CNC cut plywood kit.
 Building from such a kit takes away the worry of measuring and cutting all the boat parts, which can be quite daunting to many first time builders and saves a lot of time in the early stages of building.
 The ply parts will have a first smooth coat of epoxy already applied, cutting down time in coating and sanding, so within a short time you will be able to assemble the hulls and see the boat you are building.
 As she is built from a pre-cut kit, we have been able to give the Mana more complex and beautiful shaping, giving her more interior volume than the Tiki designs.
 During construction all the kit parts slot together and are locked with wooden wedges, so no room for error.
 Even all the stitch holes (for fastening joints with cable ties) are drilled and lines scribed where to glue on bearers and stringers.

 MANA's 23'6" hull length has a special significance for James Wharram.
 In 1956 he made the first successful catamaran voyage across the Atlantic in his first catamaran, the 'Tangaroa', also 23'6" long.